dotnet/docs/docs/csharp/language-reference/language-specification/basic-concepts.md

 ---
-title: C# Language Specification -- Basic Concepts| Microsoft Docs
+title: C# Language Specification -- Basic Concepts | Microsoft Docs
 description: The C# Language Specification defines the grammar and structure for the C# language.
+This section defines core basic concepts used in almost all programs.
 keywords: csharp, specification, concepts
 author: BillWagner
 ms.author: wiwagn